AI Tools

 Your boss declining your request is a real possibility, and it may not even be because you’ve been underperforming.

-The first thing to remember is: don’t overreact or kick up a fuss!
+Don’t overreact or kick up a fuss!
 Taking this kind of situation personally is either a one-way ticket to Pink Slip City or a surefire way to lose face permanently.

 For example, your boss may feel that they’re paying you enough for the job you do, or the company may have fallen on hard times.
-The business may also be in a transitional period, making new hires, or restructuring due to new clients.
+The business may also be in a transitional period, making new hires or restructuring due to new clients.

 Sometimes, you just have to take the L and wait for a new shot.
 But, sometimes, you can also offer counter-proposals that still get you a less visible — but very real — increase in spending power.